 Acquisitions, joint ventures and strategic alliances may have an adverse effect on our business.
 We expect to continue making acquisitions or entering into joint ventures and strategic alliances as part of our long-term business strategy.
 These transactions involve significant challenges and risks including that the transaction does not advance our business strategy, that we don't realize a satisfactory return on our investment, or that we experience difficulty integrating new employees, business systems, and technology, or diversion of management's attention from our other businesses.
-It may take longer than expected to realize the full benefits, such as increased revenue, enhanced efficiencies, or market share, or those benefits may ultimately be smaller than anticipated, or may not be realized.
+Our recent acquisition of Skype, for example, provides opportunities to enhance our existing products.
+The success of our integration of Skype will depend in part on our ability to create innovative and compelling experiences that distinguish us from our competitors in both consumer and business markets.
+It may take longer than expected to realize the full benefits from these transactions, such as increased revenue, enhanced efficiencies, or market share, or those benefits may ultimately be smaller than anticipated, or may not be realized.
 These events could harm our operating results or financial condition.